jeffz2/Percept_Data_Analysis_App/help.md

 - AR(k) model

     - Option to use an AR(k) model instead of the default AR(1) model.
 If the AR(k) model is selected, the number of lag terms used by the AR(k) model can be specified.
 The default number of lag terms is 72, up to a half day's worth of neural data.
-Larger number of lag terms may skew results.